jannefi/vasco/WORKFLOW.md

 ---

 ### Step 1.5 (TAP async upload + sidecar + QC)

+**Note** The TAP async jobs during step 1.5/1 can take a long time to complete depending (mainly) on the size of your dataset.
+Prepare for a long wait.
+Monitor the situation for possible time-outs and other errors.
+This NEOWISE catalog is huge.
+I might have change the catalog(s) in the future, but for now, it's important to use NEOWISE-R Single Exposure (L1b) Source Table (neowiser_p1bs_psd).
+Reference: https://www.ipac.caltech.edu/doi/irsa/10.26131/IRSA144

+Please make sure to run each sub-step carefully exactly as described:

 ```bash
 # 0) Extract positions (if not done yet)
 python ./scripts/extract_positions_for_neowise_se.py \